SortaCoolIdeas/RPGgame/README.md

 ### Overview
 Made for second half of the Summer 2023 Practical Game Dev course at Texas State University.

+Intended to be a rock-paper-scissors battle simulator for a roguelite game.

 ### BUG NOTES
 - Enemy health doesn't reset to maximum when continuing.